GeekyMuch/hello-world/README.md

 # hello-world
-First git project
+My first git project.
-Eager to work a loads of data science projects:)
+Super excited to work on loads of data science projects:)